Golden Rules of Accounting Overview & Types

 Modern accounting rules have evolved to keep pace with the complexities of today’s business world.
 These rules provide a structured framework for financial reporting and ensure transparency, accuracy, and consistency in accounting practices.
 Here’s a straightforward overview of modern accounting rules:

-1. International Financial Reporting Standards (IFRS): IFRS is a globally recognized set of accounting standards used by many countries worldwide.
+1. International Financial Reporting Standards (IFRS): IFRS is a globally recognised set of accounting standards used by many countries worldwide.
 It aims to harmonise financial reporting, making it easier for investors and businesses to understand financial statements from different countries.

 2. Generally Accepted Accounting Principles (GAAP): GAAP is a set of accounting standards specific to the United States.
 It provides guidelines for financial reporting, ensuring consistency and comparability among U.S. businesses.